Guardians vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Corbin Carroll and others are listed when the Cleveland Guardians visit the Arizona Diamondbacks at Chase Field on Saturday at 10:10 PM ET.
+Player prop betting options for Jose Ramirez, Corbin Carroll and others are available in the Cleveland Guardians-Arizona Diamondbacks matchup at Chase Field on Sunday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!